Postage stamps and postal history of Mexico: Twenty-first century

 In 2005, a Mexican stamp issue, part of a series commemorating Mexican cartoons, was the subject of widespread media attention.
 The issue of five stamps depicting Memin Pinguin, a poor Cuban-Mexican boy from a popular comic book, came under fire, primarily from those outside Mexico, as being a racist stereotype.
 The stamps received support from many in Mexico who contended the cartoon was culturally acceptable and not viewed as racially offensive.
-Mexican president Vincente Fox supported the stamp suggesting that critics did not understand the beloved character.
+Mexican president Vicente Fox supported the stamp suggesting that critics did not understand the beloved character.

 Collecting Mexican stamps

 Mexico is popular among philatelists particularly for its classic issues with their complex use of district overprints and invoice numbers, as well as the variety of cancellations used.
 The postal cancellations used on Mexico's classic period stamps have been very popular among philatelists and have been the subject of extensive study.
 As stated by Schatzkès & Schimmer, "Amongst the collections of cancellations, Mexico is pre-eminent.
 No other country possesses such a remarkable selection of ornamental cachets of unusual dimensions and of an extraordinary variety."

 Other areas that have received extensive philatelic attention are Mexico's pre-stamp postal markings, the issues of the Mexican Revolution (1913–1916), and the modern Exporta issue (1975–1983), with its complex variety of papers, sizes, perforations and watermarks.
 James H. Beal stated that "few will doubt that any single country's issues raise more and vaster questions, require more care in the avoidance of pitfalls, or more defy neat solutions, than the stamps of Mexico."